 At Shawnee Community College, an academic year is defined as two semesters of 15 weeks or more (fall and spring semesters).
 The summer semester is considered to be part of the previous academic year.
 In order to assure that a student is satisfactorily progressing toward a certificate or degree, the progress of each student who has received financial aid for at least one of the prior terms in the Shawnee Community College academic year will be assessed after each semester to determine the progress made for the last semester of attendance.
-Students, who have attended for all attempted credit hours, whether the student received financial aid or not.
+Students, who have attended SCC in the past, whether or not they received financial aid, will be assessed prior to receiving aid.
+Grade and time requirements are in effect for all attempted credit hours, whether the student received financial aid or not.
 Student progress will be measured in the most recent formally declared program.
 Transfer students will be assessed for SAP related to grades and percentage of hours earned based only upon courses attempted at Shawnee Community College.
 Certificate or degree completion will be assessed on Shawnee Community College hours and on hours formally transferred and accepted by Shawnee Community College.